Skip to content

 1. Al Diwan – Burj Al Arab

 The Al Diwan Ramadan tent returns to Burj Al Arab with a scenic outdoor setting and traditional live cooking stations.
-Expect lamb ouzi, chicken shawarma, seafood and more in one of Dubai’s most iconic venues.
+Expect lamb ouzi, chicken shawarma, seafood and more at one of Dubai's most iconic venues.

 Dhs470.
 Daily sunset–8.30pm.
 Umm Suqeim.